centreon/centreon-documentation/versioned_docs/version-24.10/graph-views/map-web-upgrade.md

 > changes) you need to install the new Business
 > repository.
 You can find its address on the [support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories).

 > From Centreon 24.10, MAP Legacy is no longer available.
-Whether you were you were still using MAP Legacy or not, see [MAP Legacy end of life](https://docs.centreon.com/docs/graph-views/map-legacy-eol/).
+Whether you were still using MAP Legacy or not, see [MAP Legacy end of life](https://docs.centreon.com/docs/graph-views/map-legacy-eol/).

 ## Prerequisites